Healthdirect Free Australian health advice you can count on.

 Dealing with a life-limiting illness can be very overwhelming, and you have many things to think about.

-Your doctor and palliative care team can give you and you loved ones support and advice in many areas.
+Your doctor and palliative care team can give you and your family or friends support and advice.
 This includes emotional support and referral to mental health support services if needed.

-Practically, you may need assistance in different areas such as:
+Practically, you may need help in different areas such as:

 • financial planning